 And this trip was both of those things, and for me, that seems a little like a miracle.

 In my twenties, I spent over two years travelling and living overseas: waitressing in London, volunteering on an archaeology dig in Texas, working in a factory and then an ice cream shop in Germany, and, in my last year, teaching English in Cairo and Jakarta.
 I was a well-seasoned traveller by any standards.
-By that age, I had had emetophobia — a fear of nausea and vomiting, which I have mentioned in passing on this blog before (here, for example) — for over fifteen years.
-It caused the odd anxiety attack (the kind I’ve referred to here and here), but nothing else.
+By that age, I had already had emetophobia — a fear of nausea and vomiting, which I have mentioned in passing on this blog before (here, for example) — for over fifteen years.
+It caused the odd anxiety attack, but nothing else.
 It certainly didn’t stop me from my travels.

 But then, in my late thirties, something happened.
 Something — some edifice of bravery or stability or spontaneity inside of me — crumbled.
 For some reason, I began to feel queasy and nauseated more often, and so, because of the emetophobia, I began to feel anxious more often.
 The sickness and the anxiety always accompanied each other: sometimes it was hard to tell which came first.
 (This is the emetophobe’s eternal dilemma: Do I feel anxious because I am nauseous?
 Or do I feel I nauseous because I am anxious?)

-My illness and anxiety seemed to be magnified when I travelled.
+My illness and anxiety seemed to be magnified when I travelled interstate or overseas.
 They became even worse if I was travelling in the company of people I loved, people I really wanted to travel with.
-Despite the occasional bout of nausea and stomach upset during camping trips, I continued going camping (truly, thank goodness for my beloved Yorke Peninsula!), but, in the end, I stopped all other forms of holiday travel.
 I booked rash, non-refundable trips to visit my dearest friends who live interstate — Perth, New South Wales — and then cancelled my bookings, losing all the money I’d spent in the process.
-I planned holidays in Portugal and New York, with family, with friends, with my partner, and then I cancelled those trips, too.
+I planned holidays in Portugal and New York, with family, with friends, with people I loved, and then I cancelled those trips, too.
 I wanted to go on those trips, but I felt that I couldn’t.

 In the end, I stopped going on holidays anywhere beyond the state borders of South Australia.